Blog

 | Points on general spend | 1x | 1x |

 Use the Annual Fee Payback Test: add up all Amex Platinum credits you would realistically use in a year.
-If the total is under $500, stick with Chase Sapphire Preferred.
-If it's over $500, Amex Platinum's net fee drops below $195, at which point the lounge access and 5x on flights can tip it in Amex's favour.
+American Express lists up to $200 airline, $200 Uber, $600 hotel, and $400 Resy dining (American Express).
+If the total you will actually capture is under $600, stick with Chase Sapphire Preferred.
+If you reliably use $700+ in credits, Amex Platinum's net fee drops toward $100–$200, at which point the lounge access and 5x on flights can tip it in Amex's favour.

 | Traveller Profile | Best Card | Reason |